John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Juvenile_Habitat/README.md

     d.
 Petrale sole less than or equal to 18 cm was determined to have enough survey data to identify presence in coastal areas, but not too old to have spread along the entire coast.<br>
     e.
 Length and weight information within WCGTBS was used to find the proportion of Petrale sole’s total weight within a tow that is less than or equal to the length specified.<br>
     f.
 When only a length was available, the specimen weight was estimated, by sex, from the length-weight relationships in the 2015 Petrale sole stock assessment (Ref).<br>
     g.
-The length-weight relationship was also used to QA/QC the specimen weight information.<br>
+The length-weight relationship was also used to QA/QC the specimen weight information.<br><br>

 2. VAST<br>
 a.
 An extrapolation grid based on the data, not a region ( i.e. Region = ‘Other’ not e.g. Region = ‘California Current’) was used.<br>